-Maximum 24 people in the planetarium total, including, teachers, counselors, and staff.
+Maximum 24 people in the planetarium total.

 - Up in the Sky (K-5): What's up in our night sky?
 Learn about important stars on this stargazing adventure. - Star Search (5-8): What are constellations and how do you identify them?
 Find out and then search for constellations.